-41 people injured in Japan restaurant explosion
+42 people injured in Japan restaurant explosion

 TV footage from Japanese public broadcaster NHK showed the restaurant in flames, with debris scattered on the ground.

-The footage showed gray smoke billowing from the restaurant as dozens of firefighters poured water onto the building, which was charred and nearly collapsing.
-Windows on an apartment building next door were broken.
+The footage later showed gray smoke billowing from the restaurant as dozens of firefighters poured water onto the building, which was charred and nearly collapsing.
+Windows on an apartment building next door were broken, and cars parked outside were partially covered with debris that had fallen on them.

 A witness told NHK that he smelled gas after the sound of an explosion.
+The broadcaster said the district office was to set up a shelter for neighbors of the restaurant to stay overnight so they could escape the smoke.